HewlettPackard/shs-docs/docs/portal/developer-portal/performance/Congestion_Management.md

 ## Congestion Measurement

 Measuring congestion is therefore critical in determining the course of action.
-Slingshot adopts multiple techniques to internally measure and dynamically adapt to congestion.
+HPE Slingshot adopts multiple techniques to internally measure and dynamically adapt to congestion.
-Slingshot adopts real-time measurements of the congestion parameters mentioned.
+HPE Slingshot adopts real-time measurements of the congestion parameters mentioned.
 Appropriate actions are taken to avoid further congestion or to eliminate the congestion entirely.

 * Local congestion.
 This is congestion within a switch chip that can be observed through buffer utilization.
 It is also an indication of the link utilization of that local port.
 * Global congestion.
 This is understanding the global congestion picture and the “hot spots” that the traffic encountered on its path to the destination

 ## Congestion Information Distribution

 * Local congestion (that within a switch itself) is distributed to all the local inputs through on-board hardware.
-Slingshot adopts highly dynamic, low latency distribution mechanisms and allows for the route pipe to select a lightly loaded port for its egress when appropriate.
+HPE Slingshot adopts highly dynamic, low latency distribution mechanisms and allows for the route pipe to select a lightly loaded port for its egress when appropriate.
 * Switch to switch congestion information relays congestion of adjoining devices.
 This allows for a next-hop view of congestion to allow the adaptive routing mechanism to select a lightly loaded adjoining switch.
 * Global congestion information is relayed through the back-channel acknowledgments that accompany the flow channels.
 This information notifies the flow that congestion was encountered along the path.
 * In the case of inject vs. eject bandwidth mis-matches, the NIC itself must be throttled.
 This back pressure is a result of the back-channel acknowledgments and results in slowing the injection rate by the NIC to a suitable rate for the network to handle without congestion.